"To think about our thinking, we must be able to talk about our thinking" - Peter Ellerton

 - The learning portfolio should include preceptor assessments, monthly reports, quarterly or other summative assessments, self-assessments, career objectives, clinical activities during the rotations, awards, projects, and other documentation relating to the resident's progress throughout the duration of the residency program.

 We are pleased to provide our residents with an electronic learning portfolio (ePortfolio) for their use during the program, and throughout your career.
-All residency activities and learning experiences are reflection & documentation opportunities, and your ePortfolio is the hub for this.
-Doing so is a program requirement, and your Program Coordinator will review your ePortfolio with you regularly throughout the residency year.
+All residency activities and learning experiences are reflection & documentation opportunities, and your ePortfolio is one hub for this along with your one45 profile.
+Doing so is a program requirement, and your Program Coordinator will review your ePortfolio and one45 profile with you regularly throughout the residency year.

 By the end of Program Orientation week:

-Your overall residency program goals and learning objectives and how you will achieve these over the course of the year.
-This is a dynamic document and should be updated throughout the year.
+On one45: Your overall residency program goals and learning objectives and how you will achieve these over the course of the year.
+These should be updated throughout the year.

 Your Personal Rotation Goals and Objectives, posted prior to the start of your rotation and made available to your rotation preceptor for review and discussion on day 1 of your rotation.

-Reflections on any presentations, nursing in-services, journal club presentations, etc. you presented/facilitated, with a PDF copy of your slides or handout.
+Reflections on any presentations, nursing in-services, journal club presentations, etc. you presented/facilitated, with a PDF copy of your slides or handout can be uploaded to your e-portfolio.

-Your Final Reflection and/or one45 Self-Assessment of the rotation, posted at the end of your rotation.
+Your Final Reflection and/or one45 Self-Assessment of the rotation.

 A reflection of top 3 take-home messages that you learned from each session.